Monday, April 15, 2024

 The Captivity recorded in 1 Kings 17 is of principally the City of Samaria.
 But even that was only part of Western Manasseh.

 The reason why many even who agree with me that not actually everyone was deported still assume this deportation probably includes some of Ephraim too or even was primarily of Ephraim is because people get confused about which tribal allotment Samaria was apart of.
 Shechem was on the border of Ephraim and Manasseh, so cities north of Shechem like Samaria and Tirzah are Manasseh.
-However because the mountain range both Shechem and Samaria are apart of get called Mount Ephraim or Mountains of Ephraim people get confused.
+However because the mountain range both Shechem and Samaria are apart of gets called "Mount Ephraim" or "Mountains of Ephraim" people get confused.
 It also doesn't help how both Samaria and Ephraim are used as poetically synymous with the entire Northern Kingdom.
-That's not to say I don't think any Ephraimites could have bene among the deported.

-I think even some of the Maneeshites who never left the Land eventually forget who they were.
+I think even some of the Manassites who never left the Land eventually forget who they were.
 I think some of them became absorbed in the population of the Northern West Bank Palestinians, (like those of Jezreel aka Zir'in).

 Tuesday, April 2, 2024